 - Genetic vulnerability

+While this peak risk of 3 months is true for most women, postpartum depression can start days, or even months, after childbirth.
 Generally speaking, postpartum depression is considered as such if the symptoms occur within the first year after birth.

 Symptoms of postpartum depression

 Postpartum depression may look different in one mom to the next.
 That said, they often include:

 - Lower overall mood: Feeling depressed for long periods of time